leeannehammond/seirf-phoenix-rising-hw/unit_1/w05d3/instructor_notes/intro_to_jQuery.md

 #### jQuery Cheatsheet

 - We've been covering a lot of things with a lot of little details.
-No need to memorize, [just keep this cheatsheet handy](../../../../../wiki/JQuery-Cheatsheet-as-Tables)! or [this one](../../../../../wiki/jQuery-Cheatsheet) - they have the same information but are formatted differently, use the one that is easier for you to read
+No need to memorize, [just keep this cheatsheet handy](../../../cheatsheets/jQuery-Cheatsheet-as-Tables.md)

 #### Activity